skissane/pdos/pdld/readme.txt

 It's not just Microsoft who can't handle it.
-GNU ld can't handle it either, and instead of reporting "this archive isn't from my tool so it is missing the idata table", it instead produces a technically invalid executable (in this circumstance it is not possible to have an executable with no idata), without warning.
+GNU ld can't handle it either, and instead of reporting "this archive isn't from my tool so it is missing the idata table" or some other technical issue that would occur if you fed it say a motion jpeg of a dog licking its balls instead of an archive that meets all its technical requirements (as would have been met if you had simply used their tool in the first place instead of mixing and matching), it instead produces a technically invalid executable (in this circumstance it is not possible to have an executable with no idata), without warning.
 And you instead have to take